 - Needs to cool down (e.g. in an arrest cell)

 - Use police measures like warning speech or contact bans

 - Keep in mind that domestic violence does not always involve physical violence.
 Depending on the country, you are obliged to report the crime.

-- If there are signs or report of others about negligence, or economic, digital, physical or sexual violence, which might constitute a criminal offence, always file a report.
+- If there are signs or reports of others about negligence or economic, digital, physical or sexual violence, which might constitute a criminal offense, always file a report.

 - Always inform the child welfare authorities if there are any children involved.

 - Write down exactly what the victim and the perpetrator have said.

 - The documentation of what you have seen, how the victim and perpetrator behaved and what they have said is particularly important and decisive for the further course of events.

 Police officers have to accept the record of the admission of an oral criminal complaint signed by the injured party.
 It is necessary to write down all the criminal practices in the record of the admission of an oral criminal complaint (it will be of value in the process) or in the official note (if the record of the admission of an oral criminal complaint cannot be accepted).
 It must be defined if a crime was committed.
 Evidence has to be attached, it should be written down in whom the victim confided about the violence, medical certificates should be attached etc.